embed-rs/embed.rs/embed.rs/content/articles/2016/semi-hosting-rust.md

 If a technology is in use for two decades and still has no Wikipedia entry, it seems safe to call it "a bit obscure". *Semi-hosting* is such a technology and can be a great help in debugging boards with no [IO](https://en.wikipedia.org/wiki/Input/output) facilities other than a [JTAG](https://en.wikipedia.org/wiki/JTAG) or another debugging port available.

-When developing a new firmware for an embedded board, `println!`-style (or `printf`-style for more *C*-affine readers) can be immensely useful; a quick-fix that can save a lot of time that would otherwise be spent setting breakpoints or single-stepping through a program.
-Being able to output text information does require IO ports of some sort though, be it USB, networking or another connection to the [MCU](https://en.wikipedia.org/wiki/Microcontroller) that the code is being run on.
+When developing firmware for an embedded board, `println!`-style (or `printf`-style for more *C*-affine readers) debugging can be immensely useful, a quick-fix that can save a lot of time that would otherwise be spent setting breakpoints or single-stepping through a program.
+Being able to output text does require IO ports of some sort though, be it USB, networking or another connection to the [MCU](https://en.wikipedia.org/wiki/Microcontroller) that the code is being run on.
 But the mere presence of these ports is not enough, without drivers they cannot be used, creating a classic chicken-and-egg problem when implementing said drivers.

-There is however a certain minimal amount of connectivity a developer can expect to be present on a system: Without being able to transfer new firmware to a device, no development can take place.
-During bare-metal development, this is often handled through a devices debugging facilities, which should include a way to set breakpoints, halt the CPU and explore memory contents as well.
+There is a way around the issue: During bare-metal development, uploading new program code is often handled through a targets debugging facilities, which should include a way to set breakpoints, halt the CPU and explore memory contents as well.
 These functionalities can be (and have been) twisted into a full-blown RPC mechanism, as shown below.

 Semi-hosting, step-by-step
 --------------------------

-*Semi-hosting* refers to making some of *host*'s (i.e. the computer running the debugger) functionality available to the *target*, the MCU being debugged, through the debugger itself.
+*Semi-hosting* refers to making some of the *host*'s (i.e. the computer running the debugger) functionality available to the *target*, the MCU being debugged, through the debugger itself.

 1. The target executes a **breakpoint** instruction with a special tag.
 2. The debugging-software on the host is **notified** of the breakpoint.